-During the 2023-2024 academic year, Dr. Camilla Roberts completed her fourth and final full year as President of the International Center of Academic Integrity (ICAI).
-She transitioned in March 2024 to president emeritus and has been serving as a transition leader for the association as it has transitioned to a new association management company.
+During the 2024-2025 academic year, Dr. Camilla Roberts continued to serve as president emeritus for the International Center of Academic Integrity (ICAI).
+She completed a year term as a transition leader for the association as it has transitioned to a new association management company.
 She was also asked to make multiple in person and virtual presentations and presented various webinars for educators around the world.
-During the 2024-2025 academic year she will be serving as an invited faculty member for the AAC&U Institute on AI, Pedagogy, and the Curriculum.
+During the 2024-2025 academic year she served as an invited faculty member for the AAC&U Institute on AI, Pedagogy, and the Curriculum and will be a faculty member for this same institute in 2025-2026.